imixs/imixs-workflow/src/site/markdown/webtools/index.md

  * ViewHandler - A @RequestScoped CDI bean to load a result set of documents or workitems to be viewed in a JSF page
  * ViewController - A @ConversationScoped CDI bean to support pagination and filtering in a view.

 To interact a Document or WorkflowController the CDI Event 'WorkflowEvent' can be observed by a client.
 This simplifies the integration of custom CDI beans and controllers.
+Read the section (./controller.html)[controller] for details.

 ## Imixs-Faces Util